Learn how to roast asparagus perfectly every time. This oven method is easy and versatile.

 Leftover roasted asparagus should be refrigerated.
 It will keep for a few days in the fridge.
 Reheat in the microwave or toaster oven.

 Cut the asparagus into bite-sized pieces and add them to your salad or grain bowl.
 Stir it into cooked rice or quinoa for a side dish.
 Making a pizza?
-Add roasted asparagus for a unique topping.
+Try a signature pizza with roasted asparagus, pesto, bacon, and mozzarella.

 - 1 pound fresh asparagus (about 1 bunch)